 Contact the Federal Food Safety and Veterinary Office (FSVO) before relocating with a cropped or docked dog: info@blv.admin.ch

-- Customs Form 18.44: You must list the dog on this specific form at the border.
+Customs Form 18.44: List the dog on this specific form at the border.
+AMICUS Registration: Register with a local vet within 10 days of arrival.

 The Wider European Context